Hybrid Search

 - -Misses exact matches: "error code 0x8007045D"

-- -May find "similar" but not what user typed
+- -May return "similar" results instead of what user typed

 Keyword Search Failures